 The group study room on the first floor is one of three group study rooms that the library offers.
 A smartboard, flipcharts and magnetic walls that you can write on (special pens can be borrowed at the service desk) are in this room.
-You can book a group study room for up to three hours per day at the service desk (keep in mind that reservations have to be made at least at the latest day before you want to use the room).
-If the group study rooms have not been booked, they are free to use.
+You can book a group study room for up to three hours per day online via our booking system.
+You can find more information here.

 On the floor in between the first floor and the second floor is the reading gallery.
 Comfortable armchairs and sofas invite you to linger.
 It is allowed to have quiet conversations on the gallery.
 Some of the furniture is equipped with USB ports and sockets so that you can charge technical devices.

 On the second floor of the library you will find, in addition to specialist literature and bound periodicals, learning spaces which are particularly suitable for group work.
 Our group workstations offer enough room for groups and are equipped with big screens that are ideal for working together on presentations.
 Cables for connecting your own laptop can be borrowed at the service desk.